nekrut/BMMB554/hugo/content/post/topic5.md

 ### Watch more

-As was mentioned in the beginning this materials follows a series of lectures by Ben Langmead.
+As was mentioned in the beginning, this materials follows a series of lectures by Ben Langmead.
 Below are two of his amazing videos on the subject:

 #### BWT and its properties